immcantation/shazam/docs/topics/distToNearest.md

 For single-cell mode, the input format is the same as that for [groupGenes](http://www.rdocumentation.org/packages/alakazam/topics/groupGenes).
 Namely, each row represents a sequence/chain.
 Sequences/chains from the same cell are linked by a cell ID in the `cellIdColumn` field.
-Under this mode, there is a choice of whether grouping should be done using only heavy chain (`IGH`) sequences only, or using both heavy chain (`IGH`) and light chain (`IGK`, `IGL`) sequences.
+Under this mode, there is a choice of whether grouping should be done using heavy chain (`IGH`) sequences only, or using both heavy chain (`IGH`) and light chain (`IGK`, `IGL`) sequences.
 This is governed by `groupUsingOnlyIGH`.